alessandra1408/SlackBot_Onboarding/docs/steps_of_project.md

-# Steps os Project to make a slackbot to onboarding SEBRAE-Sprintf
+# Steps os Project to make a slackbot to onboarding SEBRAE-SP

 ## Step 01